ONLINE: In Times of Crisis: 2-day Course With Pat McCabe & Bayo Akomolafe

 - Pat McCabe

-In this retreat, over 2 immersive and participatory days, Pat McCabe and Bayo Akomolafe will share their wisdom on role of the sacred and the ‘more-than-human’ within our relationships with ourselves, our communities and the world around us.
+In this interactive online workshop, over 2 immersive and participatory days, Pat McCabe and Bayo Akomolafe will share their wisdom on role of the sacred and the ‘more-than-human’ within our relationships with ourselves, our communities and the world around us.

 We will explore how we respond to crisis, and how by re-weaving our relationships with everything that is not ‘us’, we can de-colonialise our ways of thinking and being, re-navigate where we go from here, and refine how we cope with demise and change.